Rod Welford: Political career

-Post politics
+After politics

-Since leaving Parliament, Welford has been chief executive of the Australian Council of Recycling Inc (ACOR), the national peak industry body for the recycling industry in Australia (2009-2013).
+After leaving Parliament, Welford was chief executive of the Australian Council of Recycling Inc (ACOR), the national peak industry body for the recycling industry in Australia (2009–2013).
 While in this role, he held positions as a company director on ASX-listed public companies, including deputy chairman of the board of directors of AstiVita Renewables Limited, a non-executive director of Excela Limited, and board member of State power company, Stanwell Corporation Limited.
 He was also an honorary member of the board of the International River Foundation, honorary interim board member of the National Centre of Excellence for Desalination at Murdoch University and patron of the Centre for Research, Innovation and Future Development at St Paul's School, his former high school.
-He also the chairman and CEO of Ensight, a specialist energy system design firm based in Brisbane.
+He was also the chairman and CEO of Ensight, a specialist energy system design firm based in Brisbane.

-He now works in the fields of energy efficiency, renewable energy and recycling.
-He is also board chairman of the Electrogroup group of companies, a non-profit enterprise that operates a group training and apprenticeship service for the electrotechnology industry and chairman of the Energy Management Institute, a non-profit company established to train and accredit electrical contractors with skills in energy efficiency design and retrofitting.
+He then worked in the fields of energy efficiency, renewable energy and recycling.
+He was also board chairman of the Electrogroup group of companies, a non-profit enterprise that operates a group training and apprenticeship service for the electrotechnology industry and chairman of the Energy Management Institute, a non-profit company established to train and accredit electrical contractors with skills in energy efficiency design and retrofitting.

 He was subsequently the patron of the Albany Creek Junior Rugby League Football Club, the Pine Hills Sports Club and the Mitchelton Senior Citizens Association.

+Rod for the past 6 years was a major contributor, voice of reason, and change for Cathedral Place, an ongoing dispute that unfortunately he did not see the result of his hard work, dedication, mediation and sacrifice.

-Personal life
+Personal life and death

-He is the sole parent of a daughter who has Down's Syndrome.
-His personal interests include philosophy, permaculture, environmental design, swimming, surfing and the performing arts.
+Welford was the sole parent of a daughter who has Down's Syndrome.
+His personal interests included philosophy, permaculture, environmental design, swimming, surfing and the performing arts.

+Welford died on 28 June 2025, at the age of 66.